last-rev-llc/lastrev-libraries/packages/contentful-migration/README.md

 ```

 It should then run the migration script on the environment that you specified.
 If everything runs correctly create a PR.

+## TODO
+[] Create a CLI script that uses Contentful CLI Mangement token for env variables
+[] Create backups of spaces on S3 for rollback purposes before migrating on master
+[] Create CLI script that allows you to export one or more content models for updating
+[] Decide on a way to version the scripts for updating conent models
+[] Create ability to update / edit existing content models not just create new ones
+[] Create a JS template generator for quick repeatable content migration